BRISTOL - State and federal officials are investigating after a suspicious white powder was delivered to an ESPN building Thursday afternoon.

 “There’s one more test that needs to be done at a lab,” he said, adding that the results would likely take several days.

-State police, the state’s Department of Energy and Environmental Protection and the Federal Bureau of Investigation all responded to investigate the suspicious substance.
+State police, the state’s Department of Energy and Environmental Protection and the FBI also responded to investigate the suspicious substance.

 Ziogas said one woman handled the package before it was reported to authorities.
 She was not harmed.
 The powder spilled out of an envelope as she opened it.